-Figure 6: Most Revenue Comes From Individual Income Tax and Sales Tax General Fund Tax Revenues, FY 10-11
+Figure 6: Most Revenue Comes From Individual Income Tax and Sales Tax General Fund Tax Revenues, FY 11-12

-Sales Taxes - Nebraska collected over \$1.5 billion in FY 10-11 from the state's sales and use tax17, about \$841 per Nebraskan.
+Sales Taxes - Nebraska collected more than \$1.6 billion in FY 11-12 from the state's sales and use tax, about \$877 per Nebraskan.
 Of that, \$1.4 billion, or 89 percent, went into the General Fund, making it the second largest source of General Fund revenue.
 The remaining 11 percent was used for specific purposes.
 For example, the sales tax on motor vehicles went to a Cash Fund dedicated to road maintenance and construction.